-One interesting feature of this information, not found in Figure 1-6, is that many people report having multiple sources of health insurance over the year.
-For example in 1995, 13.4% of the population reported receiving Medicare, but only 3.9% say that Medicare was the only source of insurance that they had during the year.
-Similarly, 6.2% reported Medicaid as their source of coverage, but only 1.7% said that it was their only means of coverage.
+One interesting feature of this information, not found in Figure 1-8, is that many people report having multiple sources of health insurance over the year.
+For example in 1998, 15.4% of the population reported receiving Medicare, but only 4.5% say that Medicare was the only source of insurance that they had during the year.
+Similarly, 10.5% reported Medicaid as their source of coverage, but only 2.7% said that it was their only means of coverage.
 These two situations probably represent two different dynamics.
 Medicare recipients are quite often carrying additional insurance to cover any medical services not handled by that program.
 Medicaid recipients, on the other hand, seem to be more likely to move from some type of group coverage to Medicaid and back again as their life situation changes.

-In conclusion, it should be noted that, while at any point there are approximately 13.6% of Delawareans uninsured, the proportion that are uninsured at some point during the year is closer to 18% based on national statistics.
-The same statistics, derived from the Survey of Income and Program Participation, point to a median time without coverage of 7.1 months.
-This rate is lower than the one shown in Figure 1-5 above because children, who are less likely to experience periods without coverage, are included in the estimate.
-Overall, it appears that health insurance coverage in Delaware is headed in the right direction and, with the addition of Medicaid managed care, the proportion of insured Delawareans should grow.
+In conclusion, it should be noted that, while at any point there are approximately 12.9% of Delawareans uninsured, the proportion that are uninsured at some point during the year is closer to 18% based on national statistics.
+The same statistic derived from the Survey of Income and Program Participation, points to a median time without coverage of 7.1 months.
+This rate is lower than the one shown in Figure 1-6 above because children, who are less likely to experience periods without coverage, are included in the estimate.
+Overall, it appears that health insurance coverage in Delaware is headed in the right direction and, with the addition of Medicaid managed care and the Childrens Health Insurance Program, the proportion of uninsured Delawareans should fall absent changes in other demographic and economic variables.